Practical Skills - Trauma Free World Skip to main content

 What is Trauma Competent Care?

 Gain a practical understanding of trauma and its lifelong impact by exploring the seven essential skills of trauma-informed care.
-This course equips you with actionable strategies to create a sense of safety, manage overwhelming emotions and behaviors, support relationships, and foster resilience in children—all while emphasizing the importance of self-care.

 Learn More